techlgbt/info-site/moderation.markdown

     - Preserving the privacy of members (i.e. when talking about reports originating from our instance)
     - Avoiding pile-ons

+We do not perform "guilt-by-association" moderation.
+While that may contribute to moderation decision making, it is not the sole or majority basis for moderation action on our server.
+We follow reports and public discourse around moderation, but do not perform moderation via pressure from other servers.

 ## Moderator Conduct

 Our moderators are here to protect our community and make this a welcoming space for our users.
 We do this by keeping a watch of the local and federated feeds, responding to user reports, managing user accounts on our server, and curating federation.